-After the conquering of Jerusalem by the Muslims, King Lalibela wanted to defend the Christendom of its city and ordered to build churches carved in the rocks, linked by tunnels, creating a new Jerusalem, where the pilgrims could go to pray and for pilgrimages.
-Thanks to his past in Jerusalem, the king reproduced the main places of Palestine, including the “Jordan River“.
+After the conquering of Jerusalem by the Saladin army in 1187, King Lalibela wanted to defend the Christendom of its city.
+He ordered to build churches carved in the rocks, linked by tunnels, creating a new Jerusalem, where the pilgrims could go to pray and for pilgrimages.
+Thanks to his past in Jerusalem, the King reproduced the main places of Palestine, including the “Jordan River“.
 Every year, a massive number of pilgrims gather together to celebrate the Coptic festivities.

 Our trip to Lalibela coincides with Timkat (the Coptic Epiphany), the largest celebration of the Ethiopian Orthodox Church.
 It is celebrated every year on January 19th (January 20th in leap years), but the celebration lasts 3 days, from January 18th to 20th (or January 19th to 21st).
 The festival commemorates the baptism of Jesus by John the Baptist in the Jordan River.
 The Orthodox celebration differs from our Epiphany, where the revelation of Jesus is commemorated on January 6th, symbolized by the Three Magi visit.